Spiritual signs in nature and their meaning in indigenous cultures

 - protection

-- a reminder to remain positive in the face of events
+- a reminder to stay positive in the face of events

-A shooting star is a rare and rapid phenomenon.
+A shooting star is a rare and fleeting phenomenon.
 In several traditions, it is associated with:

 - a wish